Electric scooter/bike rides are amazing fun, and there are so many great locations and rides around the UK where you can make the most of one!

 Here’s our guide on seven of the best places and rides around the UK.

-Where can I ride an e-scooter/bike?
+Where can I ride an electric scooter/bike?

 Can I ride on the pavement?

 The term ‘pavement’ is often assumed to mean a footway next to the roadway, set aside for the exclusive use of those on foot – but in fact a pavement can also be a shared use space, or feature a marked cycle lane.
-If it is marked as a shared use space or cycle lane, then it is ok to use it on an e-scooter/bike alongside those on foot.
+If it is marked as a shared use space or cycle lane, then it is ok to use it on an electric scooter alongside those on foot.

 Note: if there is a cycle lane present, it is not a legal requirement to use it in UK if there is another legal option available to you – such as riding on the road.
 Whether you choose to stick to a cycle lane or use the road is up to you, but we recommend exercising your best judgment for the safety of yourself and others around you.

-Best places to ride an e-scooter/bike
+Best places to ride an electric scooter

 Yorkshire – Yorkshire Dales Cycleway